TechieEarnie/AzureCloud-SOC-Honeynet/README.md

 ## Metrics After Hardening / Security Controls

-The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
+The following table shows the metrics I measured in the environment for another 24 hours, but after security controls were applied:
 Start Time 2023-03-18 15:37
 Stop Time	2023-03-19 15:37